Closed

 Overview

-This funding provides up to $100,000 for Indigenous-led projects focused on food sovereignty, food security, food justice, and nutritional health and wellness.
-Eligible activities include capacity building, resource mobilization for implementation, and initiatives that reconnect communities with traditional food systems and support intergenerational knowledge transfer.
+The program provides $5,000 to $100,000 for Indigenous-led projects that advance food sovereignty, food security, food justice, and nutritional health and wellness.
+It supports community-driven initiatives, traditional food systems, and knowledge transfer that build community resilience.

 /100